DeisData/deisdata.github.io/shell/pipes-filters/index.md

 # Pipes and filters
 The idea of linking together programs is why Unix has been so successful.
 Instead of creating enormous programs that try to do many different things, we focus on lots of simple tools that work well with each other.

 **Filters** are programs that transform a stream of input into a stream of output.

+## Questions to think about:
+- How can I combine existing commands to do new things?
+- How can I write to a file from the shell prompt?

 ## echo